-The consolidated entity would look to raise capital when an opportunity to invest in a business or company was value adding value relative to the current company's share price at the time of the investment.
+The consolidated entity would look to raise capital when an opportunity to invest in a business or company was value adding relative to the company's current share price at the time of the investment.
 The consolidated entity would actively pursue additional investments in the short term as it continues to integrate and grow its existing business in order to maximise synergies.